 Primary Evaluation Sponsor

-The PACE evaluation is funded by The Office of Planning, Research and Evaluation (OPRE).
+The HPOG Implementation, Systems, and Outcomes evaluation was funded by The Office of Planning, Research, and Evaluation (OPRE).
 OPRE is the principal advisor to the Assistant Secretary for Children and Families, U.S. Department of Health and Human Services, on increasing the effectiveness and efficiency of programs designed to improve the economic and social well-being of children and families.

 Abt Associates is a mission-driven, global leader in research and program implementation in the fields of health, social and environmental policy, and international development.
 Known for its rigorous approach to solving complex challenges, Abt Associates is regularly ranked as one of the top 20 global research firms and one of the top 40 international development innovators.
 The company has multiple offices in the U.S. and program offices in more than 40 countries.